Wear OS watches have a real problem with slow updates

-Google rolled back the Pixel Watch 2 and 1 update to Wear OS 5 in September.
+Google's Pixel Watch 2 and 1 update to Wear OS 5 is weeks behind.
 It makes me question what to expect from future Wear OS updates.

 My new weekly column focuses on the state of Wear OS, from new developments and updates to the latest apps and features we want to highlight.